Peter Orszag’s Media Contributions

 The Washington Post

-Peter Orszag is a regular opinion columnist for The Washington Post, where he writes about fiscal policy, economic trends, and global finance.
+Peter Orszag previously served as a regular opinion columnist for The Washington Post, with content focused on fiscal policy, economic trends, and global finance.
 His columns challenge conventional wisdom and provide pragmatic solutions to pressing economic issues.

 View his Washington Post author page here.